FILM MUSIC

 Yahve de la Cavada - manager for Spain and Portugal Yahve@lasttour.org

-Currently he co-leads the Jazz Band Młynarski-Masecki, a large ensemble devoted to polish jazz from the 20s and 30s in his own arrangements.
-Parallel he runs a jazz trio with drummer Jerzy Rogiewicz and bassist Piotr Domagalski.
-He also performs a modern, critically acclaimed version of ragtime in duo with Rogiewicz.
+His newest project “Boleros y mas” is an exploration of Latin American music, close to him from spending his childhood in Colombia.
+He co-leads Jazz Band Młynarski-Masecki, a large ensemble devoted to polish jazz from the 20s and 30s, presented in his own arrangements.
+Parallel he runs a jazz trio with drummer Jerzy Rogiewicz and bassists Piotr Domagalski/Max Mucha.
+He is also known for performing a modern, highly personal and critically acclaimed version of the Ragtime style.
 As a classical musician he works solo, with chamber groups and with orchestras as soloist and/or conductor.
-He hosts a variety of concert cycles where he narrates the history of classical music in an informal and refreshing style.
-He is a member of the Ensemble Festival in the castle Książ in southern Silesia, where he teaches an improvisation masterclass every summer.
+He hosts a variety of concert cycles in Warsaw, where he often combines music with informal history lectures.
+He is a member of the Ensemble Festival, where he teaches an improvisation masterclass every summer.

-As film scorer he has received the "Orzeł" award for best score 2022 for "Powrót do tamtych dni".
+As film scorer he has received the prestigious "Orzeł" award in 2022 for best score for "Powrót do tamtych dni".
 He has also worked on Paweł Pawlikowski’s “Cold War” (Best Director at Cannes 2019), Darek Gajewski’s “Strange Heaven” and Michał Marczak’s “Fuck For Forrest”, among others.

 He works regularly with the Polish National Radio, Teatr Studio, Capella Cracoviensis and the Szczecin Philharmonic.
 He lives in Berlin and Warsaw.